Your responsibility for network and information security

 If you are responsible for any web-based application presented through the University's resources, you must ensure that it cannot be used by anyone to relay unsolicited e-mail or spam to others.
 You also must ensure that the application cannot be used by others to compromise the application itself or the server on which the application resides.

 Applications provided through cPanel or similar services on a University-maintained device will be scanned for vulnerabilities before being made operational, and any vulnerability should be addressed.
-If serious vulnerabilities in such an application are observed after initial implementation, the application must be removed until the vulnerabilities have been remedied.
+If serious vulnerabilities in such an application are observed after initial implementation, the website will be suspended until the vulnerabilities have been remedied.

 Applications downloaded for mobile devices may also pose security risks and should be installed only when there is confidence they are secure.